 It is FIFA's custom to publish the annual edition of the Laws of the Game in its four official languages (English, French, Spanish and German) soon after the meeting of the International Football Association Board.

-This new edition of the Laws of the Game contains amendments and explanations to the decisions reached by the International F. A. Board at a meeting held in Scotland on 4 March 1995.
+This new edition of the Laws of the Game contains amendments and explanations to the decisions reached by the International F. A. Board at a meeting held in Rio de Janeiro on 9^{th} March 1996.